lenavoigt/mass-disk-processor/README.md

 ```
 Note: If you're using a different Python version, adjust the path to match the version you're using.

+You can then activate the Plaso Plugin by uncommenting it in the `plugin_classes` list in `mdp.py`.

 # Results

 MDP produces the following results: